kaushalprasadhial/face-recognition/README.md

 # face-recognition

-I have used vgg face model as my base model
+Face recognition program capable of recognising my face as well as 5 other celebrities face. it's a deep learnig based program which uses MTCNN for face detection and modified VGG-Face model for face recognition, which is trained on custom dataset.
+I have used VGG-Face model as my base model.
 The structure of the VGG-Face model is demonstrated below.
 ![VGG-Face model](images/vgg-face-model.png)
 Research paper denotes the layer structre as shown below.